DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 ```
 The Terminal/CMD/Putty will ask
 Config found, Do you want to change stored settings **Y** or **N**
-Choose **Y** if you want to change previosly applied settings during
+Choose **Y** if you want to change previosly applied settings during  [The Terminal will then ask you some setup questions](https://github.com/DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi#the-terminal-will-then-ask-you-some-setup-questions)

 # FAQ
 # What is the latest exploitable firmware?